mariyadavid03/abc-restaurant-frontend/README.md

 The app should now be running at http://localhost:3000.

 ## Folder Structure
-src/components/: Contains reusable React components such as forms, modals, tables, and tabs. src/pages/: Contains page-level components for the Admin, Public, and Staff UIs. src/services/: Contains centralized service files such as the session manager.
+- src/components/: Contains reusable React components such as forms, modals, tables, and tabs.
+- src/pages/: Contains page-level components for the Admin, Public, and Staff UIs.
+- src/services/: Contains centralized service files such as the session manager.
+- src/assets/: Contains all image files

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.